peterhinch/micropython_eeprom/flash/FLASH.md

 The driver supports mounting the Flash chips as a filesystem.
 Initially the device will be unformatted so it is necessary to issue code along these lines to format the device.
-Code assumes two devices and also assumes the littlefs
+Code assumes two devices and the (recommended) littlefs
 filesystem:

 ```python